csirianni/private-data-lookup/backend/README.md

 `body` *Required*

 The leaked bytes followed by the user's encrypted password.
-In general, for `n` leaked bytes, the length of the data is `32 + n`:
+In general, for $n$ leaked bytes, the length of the data is $32 + n$:

 ```text
 0         n         32 + n